 Here are my always included sub ins and outs so that you can make small tweaks or know what they are to suit your personal preferences:

-- Use dark or white chocolate chips as alternatives to milk chocolate chips.
+- Use semi-sweet chocolate chips, dark or white chocolate chips as alternatives to milk chocolate chips.
 Or add some extra chocolate chips, more than the recipe calls for.
 You can never have too much chocolate, right 😉👍.

 - Try honey as the sweet syrup poured on top instead of maple syrup.

 - Dust the pancakes with icing sugar (confectioner's sugar) or sifted cocoa powder.

 - Use mini chocolate chips as opposed to regular sized ones.

 - Spread the top of the pancakes with a layer of almond butter for extra delicious indulgence!

 Store combined batter in the fridge from the day ahead till the next day with a quick stir before using.
 Ensure that it has a tight seal of cling wrap whilst refrigerated.

 Store leftover pancakes (with no toppings) on a plate with glad wrap (firmly wrapped) for the same day they are cooked and the day later.
 They can also be kept in an airtight container.
 Any longer and it is advisable to freeze the pancakes instead.

 Allow them to cool, then stack, wrap tightly in cling film and store for up to 3 months.